An index bound for smooth umbilic points: Discussion

 \section{Discussion}

-Since the early 1920's, attempts to prove the global Conjecture have sought to establish a local index bound, usually with the inclusion of the assumption of real analyticity on the surface (originally due to Hamburger \cite{Ham} and more recently by Ivanov \cite{Ivan}).
-Conflating this bound with a much later conjecture of Loewner (related to \cite{Loew}), the umbilic index bound most often sought is $i\leq 1$.
+Since the early 1920's, attempts to prove the global Carath\'edory Conjecture have sought to establish a local index bound, usually with the inclusion of the assumption of real analyticity on the surface (originally due to Hamburger \cite{Ham} and more recently by Ivanov \cite{Ivan}).
+Conflating the analytic bound with a much later conjectured bound of Loewner (related to \cite{Loew}), the umbilic index bound most often considered, even in the smooth case, is $i\leq 1$.

-The Main Theorem represents a reversal of these historical attempts.
+Theorem \ref{t:1} represents a reversal of these historical attempts.
 That is, the results in this paper establish a local index bound as a consequence of global restrictions on the $\bar{\partial}$-operator.
-Remarkably, this opens up a gap between what we claim is a sharp result in the smooth category (umbilic index less than 2) with Hamburger's result in the real analytic category (umbilic index less than or equal to 1).
+Remarkably, this opens up a gap between what we claim is a sharp result in the smooth category (umbilic index less than two) with Hamburger's result in the real analytic category (umbilic index less than or equal to one).

 Thus, we are led to the possibility of isolated umbilic points of index $3/2$ on smooth, non-real analytic surfaces.
-The existence and implications of such {\it exotic} umbilic points will be considered in a future paper.
+The existence and implications of such {\it exotic} umbilic points are worth considering for the future.

 {\bf Acknowledgements}: The first author would like to thank the Institut des Hautes \'{E}tudes Scientifiques for support during the development of this work and the second author would like to thank the Max Planck Institut f\"ur Mathematik Bonn for support during its completion.